Lattice Energy Calculator

 As one might expect, the best way of finding the energy of a lattice is to take an amount of the substance, seal it in an insulated vessel (to prevent energy exchange with the surroundings), and then heat the vessel until all of the substance is gas.
 After this, the amount of energy you put in should be the lattice energy, right?

 Unfortunately, this is not the case.
 While you will end up with all of the lattice's constituent atoms in a gaseous state, they are unlikely to still be in the same form as they were in the lattice.
-This is because ions are generally unstable, and so when they inevitably collide as they diffuse (which, considering there are over 600 sextillion atoms in just one mole of substance, is going to happen quite a lot) they are going to react to form more stable products.
+This is because ions are generally unstable, and so when they inevitably collide as they diffuse (which will happen quite a lot considering there are over 600 sextillion atoms in just one mole of substance — as you can discover with our Avogadro's number calculator) they are going to react to form more stable products.
 These additional reactions change the total energy in the system, making finding what is the lattice energy directly difficult.

 So, how to calculate lattice energy experimentally, then?
 The trick is to chart a path through the different states of the compound and its constituent elements, starting at the lattice and ending at the gaseous ions.
-If we then add together all of the various enthalpies, the result must be the energy gap between the lattice and the ions.
+If we then add together all of the various enthalpies (if you don't remember the concept, visit our enthalpy calculator), the result must be the energy gap between the lattice and the ions.
 This kind of construction is known as a Born-Haber cycle.
-For example, we can find the lattice energy of CaO using the following information:
+For example, we can find the lattice energy of using the following information:

-Since we can find all of these energies experimentally, this is a surefire way of answering "What is the lattice energy of CaO?"
+Since we can find all of these energies experimentally, this is a surefire way of answering "What is the lattice energy of ?"

 There are however difficulties in getting reliable energetic readings.
 This has led many people to look for a theoretical way of finding the lattice energy of a compound.
 The first attempt was to find the sum of all of the forces, both attractive and repulsive, that contribute to the potential lattice energy.